caian-org/cv/README.md

 - [`cv-en_US.pdf`][en_US] _(english translation)_
 - [`cv-pt_BR.pdf`][pt_BR] _(portuguese translation)_

+## Build

 To build on your host machine, considering you're already have all the required dependencies (LaTeX, LuaTeX, [FontAwesome][fontawesome] and [Source Sans Pro][source-sans] font), just run `make` inside the `document` directory.
 One PDF document will be built for each locale/translation.

-If you prefer not to download and install everything on host, the [`Dockerfile`](Dockerfile) has a simple recipe for it (again, be aware that the base image is __VERY LARGE__ and depending on your network and machine, it can take even hours to download & decompress)
+If you prefer not to download and install everything on host, the [`Dockerfile`](Dockerfile) has a simple recipe for it (again, be aware that the base image is __VERY LARGE__ and depending on your network and machine, it can take even hours to download & decompress).

 [gh-bnc-shield]: https://img.shields.io/github/workflow/status/caian-org/cv/build?label=build&logo=github&style=for-the-badge
 [gh-bnc-url]: https://github.com/caian-org/cv/actions/workflows/build.yml